lauralaqui/food-app/README.md

 * Display the hex values and colors in the page

 <br>
+Inspired by a Canva template, adapted and styled by me.
+Coded using Visual Studio Code.<br><br>
 <a target="_blank" href="https://icons8.com/icon/80890/dining-room" rel="noopener noreferrer">Eat</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

 <!-- MARKDOWN LINKS & IMAGES -->